 - 3.0 Core GPA (on a 4.0 scale)

-- 22 ACT composite score or 1050 SAT composite score
+- 22 ACT composite score or 1100 SAT Reading/Math composite score (or 1020 composite reading/math score from an SAT taken prior to March 2016)

-Applicants who meet this criteria are eligbile for consideration, but acceptance is not guaranteed.
+Applicants who meet this criteria are eligible for consideration, but acceptance is not guaranteed.